FAW management

 Various emergency permits have been secured to provide growers with chemical management options should control be required.
 See the APVMA permits portal (search for fall armyworm) for permits currently available.
 It is important to recognise that there are currently permits for some products that are largely ineffective in controlling Australian FAW populations.
 This is because FAW has developed resistance to a large number of modes of action (MOA) overseas, and the Australian populations carry the genes for some of these.
 Baseline screening of the Australian FAW populations in 2020-21 identified moderate resistance to carbamates and organophosphates and high resistance to synthetic pyrethroids (Bird et al. 2022#).

-Ongoing monitoring and implementation of resistance management strategies will be essential to minimising the risk of resistance development in Australian FAW population.
+Ongoing monitoring of resistance levels and implementation of resistance management strategies will be essential to minimising the risk of resistance development in Australian FAW populations.

 Natural enemies of FAW